Cambridge Aiki Dojo

 We generally use three kinds of weapon in our regular aikido practice.
 These are the jo (a wooden staff, about 1.5m long), the bokken (a wooden sword), and the tanto (a wooden knife).
 Have a look at the About Aikido page for more detail.

-Britta started Aikido in autumn 1990 at Kaiserslautern University (http://www.uni-kl.de) with the Tendo-Ryu Association (http://www.tendoryu-aikido.de/).
+Britta started Aikido in autumn 1990 at Kaiserslautern University (Germany) with the Tendo-Ryu Association.
 She originally thought of doing Karate or basketball, but her timetable "only" permitted Aikido, which she now thinks was quite lucky.

-She then caught the virus and has trained ever since, albeit with some intermissions due to travelling, moving and most recently having a baby (born 2004).
-Britta moved to England in 1995, when she joined Sensei Sargeant's Dojo (http://www.takemusu-iwama-aikido-gb.org/).
-She then joined Simon Whittaker and Glyn Davies at the end of 1996 or beginning 1997.
+She has been training ever since, albeit with some intermissions due to travelling, moving or having a babies.
+Britta moved to England in 1995, when she joined Sensei Sargeant's Dojo initially.
+She then joined Cambridge Aiki Dojo with Simon Whittaker and Glyn Davies at the end of 1996 or beginning 1997.

 Dojo committee